-The X900H is an excellent TV for watching movies.
-Its high native contrast ratio is enhanced by a full-array local dimming feature, and combined with its excellent black uniformity, blacks look inky when viewed in the dark.
-It upscales lower resolution movies well and it can remove judder from all sources.
+The Sony X900H is excellent for watching movies.
+Its high native contrast ratio is enhanced by a full-array local dimming feature and, combined with its excellent black uniformity, blacks look deep when viewed in the dark.
+It upscales lower resolution movies well and can remove judder from all sources.
 However, it stutters a bit in lower frame rate content due to its fast response time.

-The X900H is a great TV for gaming.
-It has an incredibly low input lag and a 120Hz refresh rate to provide a responsive gaming experience, and its fast response time makes fast-moving scenes look crisp, and its excellent contrast ratio makes it a good choice for dark room gaming, as it has a high contrast ratio and full-array local dimming to produce deep blacks.
-It's advertised to have VRR support to reduce screen tearing, but unfortunately, it'll only be enabled in a firmware update later on.
+The Sony X900H is great for gaming.
+It has very low input lag and a 120Hz refresh rate to provide a responsive gaming experience, and its fast response time makes fast-moving scenes look crisp.
+It's well-suited for dark room gaming, as it has a high contrast ratio and full-array local dimming to produce deep blacks.
+It's advertised to have VRR support to reduce screen tearing, but unfortunately, it isn't functional yet.

-The X900H is a great TV for watching movies in HDR.
-It has a high native contrast ratio that allows it to produce deep and inky blacks, and it has a good full-array local dimming feature to further improve black levels.
-It has a good HDR color gamut and it gets bright enough to bring out some highlights, especially when viewed in a dark environment.
+The Sony X900H is great for watching movies in HDR.
+It has a high native contrast ratio that allows it to produce deep blacks, and a good full-array local dimming feature to further improve black levels.
+It has a good HDR color gamut to produce rich colors and gets bright enough to bring out some highlights, especially when viewed in a dark environment.
 However, low frame rate content can stutter a bit due to the TV's fast response time.

-The X900H is a good TV for gaming in HDR.
-Its input lag is extremely low and it remains low even when playing in 4k @ 60Hz with 10-bit HDR.
-It has a good HDR color gamut, and it gets bright enough to make highlights pop.
+The Sony X900H is good for gaming in HDR.
+Its input lag is very low and remains low even when playing in 4k with 10-bit HDR.
+It has a good HDR color gamut and gets decently bright, enough to make some highlights pop.
 Sadly, its advertised VRR support isn't active yet and will only be made available in a future firmware update.

-The X900H has an excellent native contrast ratio.
-It's higher than that of the X950H, as it doesn't have Sony's 'X-Wide Angle' layer, which has the side effect of lowering the contrast ratio.
+The Sony X900H has an excellent native contrast ratio.
+It's higher than that of the Sony X950H, as it doesn't have Sony's 'X-Wide Angle' layer, which has the side effect of lowering the contrast ratio.
 The local dimming improves the contrast a bit, but not by much.
 That said, blacks still look deep, making it a great choice for dark room viewing.
 Note that contrast may vary between units.
 If you want a TV with an even better contrast ratio, check out the Hisense H9G.

 The full-array local dimming is good.
 It looks very similar to the Sony X950H, but with less blooming.
 There's a bit of dimming, though, and some small details are crushed in darker areas.
 It's good at making highlights in the background pop without being overly distracting; however, it doesn't handle highlights in the foreground as well as the X950H.

-Impressive SDR peak brightness.
+This TV has great SDR peak brightness.
 It's more than enough to fight glare, so you shouldn't have any issues using the TV in a well-lit room.
-However, the brightness varies a lot depending on the content and small areas are more dim, as seen in the 2% and 10% windows, which is a bit unusual for Sony TVs, as the dimming wasn't present in previous models and other 2020 models such as the X950H.
+However, the brightness varies a lot depending on the content and small areas are more dim, as seen in the 2% and 10% windows.

 We measured the SDR peak brightness after calibration, using the 'Custom' Picture Mode.
 Local Dimming and X-tended Dynamic Range were both set to 'High'.

-Decent HDR peak brightness.
+The HDR peak brightness is decent.
 There's a lot of variance in the brightness with different content.
-It gets bright enough to deliver a pretty good HDR experience, especially if you're in a dark to moderately-lit room; it just won't look as punchy in a bright room setting.
-Again, like the SDR peak brightness, the TV dims the 2% and 10% windows.
+It gets bright enough to deliver a pretty good HDR experience, especially if you're viewing in a dark to moderately-lit room; it just doesn't look as punchy in a bright room setting.
+Like the SDR peak brightness, the TV dims the 2% and 10% windows.

 We measured the HDR peak brightness before calibration, using the 'Custom' Picture Mode, 'Expert 2' Color Temperature, and with Local Dimming and X-tended Dynamic Range set to 'High'.

 Gray uniformity is great, but this may vary between units.
 The corners are slightly darker but shouldn't be distracting in normal content.
 There's almost no dirty screen effect at all and uniformity is excellent in dark scenes.

-Like most VA panels, this TV has sub-par viewing angles, and unfortunately, it doesn't have Sony's 'X-Wide Angle' layer to improve it.
-That said, the layer has the side effect of lowering the native contrast ratio, which is why the X950H has lower contrast.
+Like most VA panels, this TV has narrow viewing angles, and unfortunately, it doesn't have Sony's 'X-Wide Angle' layer to improve it.
 The image degrades fairly quickly when moving off-center, so it's not the best option for large rooms or wide seating arrangements.

 The Sony X900H has excellent black uniformity, but this may vary between units.
 Without local dimming, the entire screen looks a bit grayish and there's only some faint clouding around the top and bottom edges of the screen.
 With local dimming enabled, uniformity is much better throughout the screen, and surprisingly, there's very little blooming around the test cross.

-The X900H has decent reflection handling.
-It struggles mostly with direct reflections, so it's best to avoid placing the TV opposite a bright source of light.
+This TV has decent reflection handling.
+It struggles mostly with direct reflections, so it's best to avoid placing the TV opposite bright lights.

-Before calibration, the color accuracy is excellent out-of-the-box, but this may vary between units.
-There are minor inaccuracies with the colors blue and red, and white balance is only slightly off.
-The color temperature is very close to our 6500k target, just a tad on the warmer side.
-Gamma is close to the target, too: most scenes are too dark and bright scenes are over-brightened.
+The color accuracy is excellent out-of-the-box, but this may vary between units.
+There are minor inaccuracies with blue and red, and the white balance is only slightly off.
+The color temperature is very close to our 6500K target.
+Gamma is also close to the 2.2 target, but most scenes are too dark and bright scenes are over-brightened.

 After calibration, color accuracy is outstanding.
 White balance, gamma, and color temperature are nearly perfect.
-However, there are still some inaccuracies with reds and blues.
-Unfortunately, unlike the X950H, this TV doesn't have color calibration to fix these inaccuracies.
+However, there are still some inaccuracies with reds and blues, but it shouldn't be noticeable in most content.

 You can see our recommended settings here.

-The Sony X900H upscales 480p content such as DVDs well and there are no upscaling artifacts.
+The Sony X900H upscales 480p content such as DVDs well and there are no visible artifacts.

-1080p content like Blu-rays looks great and there are no issues with the upscaling.
+1080p content like Blu-rays looks incredible and there are no issues with the upscaling.

 The Sony X900H has a BGR subpixel layout.
-This doesn't really affect picture quality, but it does affect text rendering when using the TV as a PC monitor, which you can read about here.
+It doesn't affect picture quality, but it can affect text clarity when using the TV as a PC monitor.
+You can read more about it here.

 If you want a similar TV with a better color gamut, check out the Vizio P Series Quantum 2020.

-Decent color volume.
+The color volume is decent.
 It displays dark colors well due to its high contrast ratio, but like most LED TVs, it has trouble displaying bright blues.

-Outstanding gradient handling.
+This TV has amazing gradient handling.
 There's only a little bit of banding in the darker shades of each color, and shouldn't be very noticeable with most content.

 The Sony X900H doesn't exhibit any signs of temporary image retention, but this may vary between units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.